The Boulet Brothers' Dragula: Format

-Floor show

-Each episode features a main “Floor Show” where each of the competitors display their looks and performance on the main stage.
-The performances and looks are judged, and one competitor is chosen the winner while the two or more lowest scoring competitors are put up for “extermination”.
+Each episode features a main "Floor Show" where each of the competitors display their looks and performance on the main stage.
+The performances and looks are judged, and one competitor is chosen the winner while the two or more lowest scoring competitors are put up for "extermination".

-Extermination challenges

-The show features "Extermination Challenges", fear-based physical and psychological tests created to push the competitors to “face their fears” in order to remain on the show.
-Past extermination challenges have included being buried alive in a coffin, being pierced with gauged needles, skydiving, eating cow intestines, and surviving an evening in an extreme haunted house.
-The competitor who fails the extermination challenge is "killed off" by the Boulet Brother's in a scripted scene at the end of each episode.
+The show features "Extermination Challenges", fear-based physical and psychological tests created to push the competitors to "face their fears" in order to remain on the show.
+Past challenges have included being buried alive in a coffin, being pierced with gauged needles, skydiving, eating cow intestines, and surviving an evening in an extreme haunted house.
+The competitor who fails the extermination challenge is "killed off" by the Boulet Brothers in a scripted scene at the end of each episode.

 Judges

 The Boulet Brothers serve as the primary judges on the show, and are the only regular judges on the panel.
 Each episode they are joined by a rotating cast of celebrity musicians, directors, writers and horror alumni including Henry Rollins, Milly Shapiro, Amanda Lepore, Bonnie Aarons, Felissa Rose, Danielle Harris, Rachel True, and Cig Nuetron.
-American horror film director Darren Stein and drag legend Peaches Christ are the only judges to have appeared in all four seasons of the show.
+American horror film director Darren Stein is the only judge to have appeared in all six seasons of the show.